metio/seb/content/topic/4-gitlab-distributor.md

 In case of the first scenario, tools like [copybara](https://github.com/google/copybara), [repoSpanner](https://github.com/repoSpanner/repoSpanner), or [distributed-git-forks](https://github.com/google/distributed-git-forks) offer a wide range of features to cover most details.

-The second scenario can be solved with [Gitlab](https://gitlab.com)'s [mirror feature](https://docs.gitlab.com/ee/user/project/repository/repository_mirroring.html) quite easy.
-It allows to create a single pull-mirror and multiple push-mirrors.
+The second scenario can be solved manually with tools like [gitomatic](https://github.com/muesli/gitomatic) or automatically with [GitLab](https://gitlab.com)'s [mirror feature](https://docs.gitlab.com/ee/user/project/repository/repository_mirroring.html) quite easy.
+GitLab allows to create a single pull-mirror and multiple push-mirrors.
 Thus, it can be used to pull from your central server and push into all mirrors.

 ```
                +----------------+